How to use the nostril individually?

 They function somewhat like an air conditioning unit and a furnace, turning on and off, switching back and forth from heating to cooling every two and a half hours, keeping your temperature normal and your energies in balance.
 Your pituitary gland the master gland of the body serves as the thermostat to control the stitches.
 The left nostril draws in the cooling, soothing, mind-expanding energy of the moon.
 It is the water element.
 The right nostril draws on the sun's energy.
 This is for vitality, activity, and mental alertness, it heats the body.
 You can experiment right now and find out which of your nostrils is working.
 Place a finger underneath your nose and gently exhale.

 You will discover that the air flowing mostly out of only one nostril.
 The right nostril controls our energy level and the left controls our emotions.
 Consequently, if we are tired, breathing long and deep through the right nostril will give us added energy.
 Breathing through the left nostril can calm us down when we are upset and emotional, angry, frightened, or just generally disturbed.
-Although your body has its own rhythm for automatically alternating nostrils for breathing, their are times when you will benefit from consciously controlling this function. many pranayams use one, both, or alternate nostrils, depending upon the effect desired.
+Although your body has its own rhythm for automatically alternating nostrils for breathing, there are times when you will benefit from consciously controlling this function. many pranayams use one, both, or alternate nostrils, depending upon the effect desired.

 We work on this page soon more information